xmlnsgit/FitbitWidget/README.md

 # Android Widget for Fitbit AZM

 This project sets up a widget in Android using Jetpack Compose Glance.
-It connects to fitbit API to refresh the fitbit active zone minutes for the last 7 days.
+It connects to Fitbit to refresh from active zone minutes for the last 7 days.

 ![Fitbit Widget Screenshot](app/src/main/res/drawable/widget_preview.png)